-Provide a shared basis for communication

-Communicate and build consensus across design teams and stakeholders

-Helps to avoid critical errors in design

-- Elastic user - constantly changing definition of the end user - Self-referential design - designers design toward their own goals, needs and motivations. - designers may base scenarios on people similar to themselves. - Edge cases - designers design for possible but not users
+- Provide a shared basis for communication - Communicate and build consensus across design teams and stakeholders - Helps to avoid critical errors in design - Elastic user - constantly changing definition of the end user - Self-referential design - designers design toward their own goals, needs and motivations. - designers may base scenarios on people similar to themselves. - Edge cases - designers design for possible situations but not for all users